stefangao/llfsm/README.md

 A fsm has states which are composed by hierarchy format.
 A fsm is also a state type, which can be a part of another fsm.

 The project namespace is lianli.
-We have several most basical classes, which are most frequently used in programming: lianli::FSM  (llFSM.h .cpp) lianli::State (llState.h .cpp) lianli::Context (llContext.h .cpp)
+We have several basical classes, which are most frequently used in programming: lianli::FSM  (llFSM.h .cpp) lianli::State (llState.h .cpp) lianli::Context (llContext.h .cpp)